 In our example, we want to use the Cost Centre from our Warehouse.
 This will mean that when a charge is raised, the Warehouse involved in raising the charge will have it’s Cost Centre allocated to the charge.

-An example of our finished Activity Rate is shown below.
+An example of the accounting section in our finished Activity Rate is shown below.
 You can see how the Revenue Account and Cost Centre are defined.

 Storage and Freight Rates